Odia literature: Purnachandra Odia Bhashakosha

 The Purnachandra Odia Bhashakosha is a 7-volume Odia dictionary/encyclopedia of about 9,500 pages published between 1930 and 1940.
 It was compiled by Gopal Chandra Praharaj (1874–1945) over nearly three decades.
 Praharaj conceived of and compiled the work and also raised the money to print it through public donations, grants and subscriptions and supervised the printing and the sales of the published work.

 It lists some 185,000 words and their meanings in four languages – Odia, English, Hindi and Bengali.
 It includes quotations from classical works illustrating the usage of various words.
 It includes information such as botanical names of local plants, information on astronomy and long articles on various topics of local interest.
-It also includes biographies of personalities connected with Odisha's history and culture.Purnachandra Odia Bhashakosha touches on many aspects of Odia and Odisha, as well as many topics of general interest.
+It also includes biographies of personalities connected with Odisha's history and culture.

+Purnachandra Odia Bhashakosha touches on many aspects of Odia and Odisha, as well as many topics of general interest.
 Its author was a lawyer by profession and was ridiculed and reviled during production.
 Many printed copies were destroyed unbound and unsold.
 Many copies sat in libraries of princes who had patronised the work.
 Most of these copies were sold cheaply when the princes met financial straits.
 Few copies survive, and those that exist are fragile and worm-damaged.

 Poetry

 As the successors of Sachi Routray, the father of modern Odia poetry, Guruprasad Mohanty and Bhanuji Rao were influenced by T.S.
 Eliot and published a co-authored poetry book Nutan Kabita.
 Ramakanta Rath later modified Eliot's ideas in his own work.
 According to Rath: "After the publication of Kalapurusha Guru Prasad's poetry collection influenced by T.S.
-Eliot’s The Waste Land we realized that a sense of alienation is the main ingredient of modern poetry."
+Eliot's The Waste Land we realized that a sense of alienation is the main ingredient of modern poetry."
 Before independence Odia poetry was mostly written with Sanskritic or "literary" idiom, but after independence poets freely used of Western concepts, idioms, images and adaptation of Western myths.
-Ramakanta Rath, Sitakant Mahapatra, Soubhagya Kumar Mishra, Rajendra Kishore Panda, Pratibha Satpathy, Mamata Dash, Haraprasad Das are the best known.
-From the mid 1960s and into the 1970s the prominent poets of Odia were: Radha Mohan Gadanayak, Benudhar Rout, Brajanath Rath, Bangali Nanda, Harihar Mishra, Dipak Mishra, Kamalakant Lenka, Banshidhar Sarangi, Durga Charan Parida, Devdas Chhotray, Saroj Ranjan Mohanty, Amaresh Patnaik, Ashutosh Parida, Prasanna Patsani, Hussain Rabi Gandhi, and Sadasiba Dash.
+Ramakanta Rath, Hussain Rabi Gandhi, Sitakant Mahapatra, Soubhagya Kumar Mishra, Rajendra Kishore Panda, Pratibha Satpathy, Mamata Dash, Haraprasad Das and Goutam Jena are the best known.

-Other poets of this time are: Hrishkesh Mullick, Satrughna Pandab, Prabasini Mahakuda, Aaparna Mohanty, Aswini Mishra, Roninikant Mukherjee, Girija Baliarsingh, and Ramesh Pati.
+There is a sect known as Chakulia panda that walk Odisha streets reciting ancient verse.

 The early 1980s introduced poets with new thoughts and styles.
 They mixed Odia heritage and culture with the feelings of common people.
 They were somehow nearer to the readers as they avoided ambiguity in their expression.
-The prominent poets of this time included Manasi Pradhan.

-Modern feminist poetry in Odia includes works by Pravasini Mahakud, Mamata Dash and Giribala Mohanty, whose works featured in several anthologies and were translated into English.